LorenzDuremdes/Second-Brain/statistical assumption.md

 	2. Independence of observational error from potential confounding effects.
 	3. Exact or approximate normality of observations (or errors).
 	4. Linearity of graded responses to quantitative stimuli, e.g. in linear regression.
-3. Statistics, like all mathematical disciplines, does not infer valid conclusions from nothing.
+3. [[statistics]], like all mathematical disciplines, does not infer valid conclusions from nothing.

 # related
 1. [[statistical model]]